lf-/gankra.github.io/talks/swift-kun/index.md

-# Swift: Progressive Disclosure of Complexity
+# Swift: Prog.
+Disclosure of Complexity

 There should be a simple ways to do things correctly